spiral-jobs/test-jobs/tests/fullstack/README.md

     - Document everything inside of the README.md

 ## Submit Test
-Please follow git-flow pricipals for commit's and push.
+Please follow git-flow principals for commit's and push.